 Companies and investors have also increasingly recognized that deforestation can create material risks for companies, particularly for companies that have policies or well-publicized commitments to eliminate deforestation in their supply chain.
 If companies mislead investors about material deforestation risks, whistleblowers can use the Dodd-Frank Act to report this confidentially.

 Additionally, whistleblowers can use the Foreign Corrupt Practices Act (FCPA) to confidentially report corporations who use bribes to acquire concessions or avoid penalties for deforestation or whose weak internal controls enable bribery.
 Whistleblowers can report any U.S. or foreign companies required to file periodic reports with the U.S. Securities and Exchange Commission, and the FCPA extends to a company’s employees, officers, stockholders, and agents such as third-party actors, distributors, and consultants.
 Additionally, violations of the Foreign Corrupt Practices Act are predicate offenses for money laundering under U.S. law.
 Whistleblowers can use the IRS whistleblower program to report banks, law firms, and real estate companies who help to launder proceeds derived from FCPA violations.
+To learn more about these laws, read The New Whistleblower’s Handbook, the first-ever guide to whistleblowing, authored by the nation’s leading whistleblower attorney,

 NGO investigations into deforestation have revealed that the corrupt networks operating in the region have been able to take advantage of foreign laws to hide evidence of deforestation and siphon off profits.
 Whistleblowers could combat this by using these powerful U.S. laws to confidentially report companies profiting from illegal deforestation.
 With these laws, and whistleblowers’ unique knowledge of potentially illegal behavior, timber whistleblowers are well-suited to help detect and prosecute the financiers of illegal deforestation, while protecting their identities and qualifying for a reward.